Lowell Mellett

-Lowell Mellett (February 22, 1884 — April 6, 1960) was an American journalist, best known for supervising the series Why We Fight during World War II.
+Lowell Mellett (February 22, 1884 — April 6, 1960) was an American journalist.
+He is best known as chief of the Office of War Information's Bureau of Motion Pictures during World War II, and supervising the series Why We Fight.

 Early life

 Lowell Mellett was one of seven sons born in small-town Indiana to Jesse and Margaret Mellett.
 Mellett claimed his interest in public affairs came from holding a torch in rallies for rivals Grover Cleveland and Benjamin Harrison since, as he wrote, "a boy could keep the torch if he was thoughtful enough to drop out of the parade before it reached the finish line."
 He became a journalist, covering local and then national and international affairs, editing a paper in Seattle and then Washington, DC for the Scripps-Howard Newspaper Chain.
 As editor at the Washington Daily News he clashed with the chain's management over Franklin D. Roosevelt's court-packing plan; immediately upon his resignation in 1937, FDR telephoned him to recruit his services.
 It wasn't until the following year that Mellet took his first government job, as head of the National Emergency Council.